decodewithdeepak/markdown-notes/7th-sem/nn/nn-unit-2.md

 ### **1.4 MCP Model for AND Function**

 > PYQ: Solution of AND function using MCP model (2024, 15 marks)

+AND function can be implemented using MCP model by setting the weights to 1 and the threshold to 2.

 **AND Function Truth Table:**